-1. Time requirements:

-- All students are expected to adhere to the rotation attendance policy and are required to spend a minimum of 40 contact hours per scheduled week at the site and at least 5 hours working on rotation-related activities off-site in order to acquire academic credit for the rotation experience. - A preceptor may expect a student to stay extra time for educational purposes, but a student may not count more than 50 hours per week toward their educational requirements. - Students are expected to be on time and to stay until the time set by the preceptor.
-Repetitive tardiness or leaving early will result in failure of the rotation. - Students are not permitted to work "ahead" hours to shorten their rotation and should follow the schedule as assigned by the preceptor.
-It is not up to the student to determine their own schedule for convenience, financial reasons, or otherwise.
+- 1. Time requirements: - All students are expected to adhere to the rotation attendance policy and are required to spend a minimum of 40 contact hours per scheduled week at the site and at least 5 hours working on rotation-related activities offsite in order to acquire academic credit for the rotation experience. - A preceptor may expect a student to stay extra time for educational purposes, but a student may not count more than 50 hours per week toward their educational requirements. - Students are expected to be on time and to stay until the time set by the preceptor.
+Repetitive tardiness or leaving early will result in failure of the rotation.